leudaimon/RIS-Disord-Prog/reports/report-1.md

 to send the first astronauts into the border of space.

 This capsule was matched with the first stage of our Bumper 100 rocket, yielding a very powerful [rocket](../lvs/100-crew) more than able to send the capsule with the first astronaut into 200km of altitude.
+[This is how](/missions/crewed-so.md) on June 23, 1951, Irina Samarina became the first astronaut for DPSP, reaching an apoge of 219km, more than 2km/s in the end of the engine burn, and forces of almost 15G, before splashing in the ocean.
+Given the extreme conditions she was exposed to, the engineering teams defined 200km as the maximum safe apogee on this vehicle, to the discontent of the other future astronauts that would not be able to match Irina's record.